Published: June 3, 1999

 According to Ms. Allocca, approximately 40 percent of the sales consultants who work out of her Stamford office are Darien residents.

 The president of the company claims that many Darien residents work for her as a result of downsizing in their former company and/or because of a need for working close to home and making a six-figure income.

 Instead of working on Wall Street, for example, employees can make better salaries without the long commute, according to Ms. Allocca.

 “Their attitude is ‘been there, done that.’
 They don’t want to go back,” she said.

-While the salespeople generally start their work day in the office at 8 a.m. and finish at 6 p.m.
-They receive a three-hour break for lunch.
-The freedom to take care of personal issues during the day.
+While the salespeople generally start their work day in the office at 8 a.m. and finish at 6 p.m., they receive a three-hour break for lunch and have the freedom to take care of personal business during the day.

 “It’s wonderful.
 I’m able to spend much more time with my children,’ said Andy Zimmer, a Darien resident.
 He has been a sales associate for Essential Data for almost two years.
 Mr. Zimmer formerly commuted to Wall Street daily, making for a long day.

 “I’d leave when it’s dark in the morning and come back when it’s dark at night.
 It’s not like that anymore, he said.